Disinformation and misinformation explained

 If in doubt, don’t share it.
 You can also contact the platform directly if you have concerns. |

-Australian Code of Practice for Disinformation and Misinformation
+Australian Code of Practice on Disinformation and Misinformation

-The Australian Code of Practice on Disinformation and Misinformation was published in February 2021 by the Digital Industry Group Inc (DIGI).
-It currently has 9 signatories: Adobe, Apple, Google, Meta, Microsoft, Redbubble, TikTok, Twitch and Legitimate.
+The Australian Code of Practice on Disinformation and Misinformation was published in February 2021 by the Digital Industry Group Inc. (DIGI).
+It currently has 8 signatories: Adobe, Apple, Google, Meta, Microsoft, Redbubble, TikTok and Twitch.

-This voluntary code aims to provide safeguards against harms from the spread of disinformation and misinformation on digital platforms.
-You can read what measures signatories are currently taking to address this problem in their annual transparency reports.
+The voluntary code aims to provide safeguards against harms from the spread of disinformation and misinformation on digital platforms.
+You can read what measures signatories are currently taking to address this issue in their annual transparency reports.

 Our role